-Credit Risk and Counterparty Limits: Pre-settlement Risk and Settlement Risk
+Counterparty Risk Limits: Pre-settlement Risk and Settlement Risk

 PSR Limits

-Pre-settlement risk (PSR) is the risk that a counterparty to a transaction, such as a forward contract, will not settle or honour his/ her end of the deal.
+Pre-settlement risk (PSR) is the risk that a counterparty to a transaction, such as a forward contract, will not settle his/ her end of the deal.

-PSR limits are based on the worst case loss that is likely to occur if the counterparty defaults prior to the settlement of the transaction.
-The worst case loss assumes an adverse movement in the price/ rate, a client default and the subsequent cost of re-covering the transaction again from the open market.
-Therefore in setting a limit all three of these factors need to be considered, i.e. the credit worthiness of the counterparty in the same was as is done for traditional credit lines, the likelihood of a adverse market movement and, the cost of covering the transaction from the market.
+PSR limits are based on the worst case loss that is likely to occur if the counterparty defaults prior to the settlement of a transaction.
+The worst case loss assumes an adverse movement in price/ rate, a client default and the subsequent cost of re-covering the transaction again from the open market.
+Therefore in setting a counterparty risk limit all three of these factors need to be considered, i.e.

-As the limit is based on the worst case scenario, a VaR based approach has been used in calculating the PSR limits.
+As the counterparty risk limit is based on the worst case scenario, a VaR based approach has been used in calculating the PSR limits.

 However, when determining the PSR Limit we are not merely concerned in determining what the price impact is for a 1-sigma move in prices.
 What we are really interested in the worst case loss over this period.
 This worst case loss incorporates a multiple of the volatility into the calculation.
 The multiple is based on a confidence level or the probability that such an event is likely to occur and is usually taken as 99%.
 Based on this confidence level the multiple is 2.33 (=the inverse of the standard normal cumulative distribution function at 99% probability) times the volatility or 2.33-sigma.